nanoporetech/modkit/README.md

 Commands:
   adjust-mods   Collapse N-way base modification calls to (N-1)-way update-tags   Update mod tags, changes Mm/Ml-style tags to MM/ML-style.
-Also allows to change the mode to '?' or '.' instead of implicitly '.' pileup        Pileup (combine) mod calls across genomic positions sample-probs  Get an estimate of the distribution of mod-base prediction probabilities summary       Summarize the mod tags present in a BAM and get basic statistics motif-bed     Create BED file with all locations of a motif
+Also allows to change the mode to '?' or '.' instead of implicitly '.' pileup        Pileup (combine) mod calls across genomic positions.
+Produces bedMethyl formatted file.
+Schema and description of fields can be found in schema.yaml sample-probs  Get an estimate of the distribution of mod-base prediction probabilities summary       Summarize the mod tags present in a BAM and get basic statistics motif-bed     Create BED file with all locations of a motif